awslabs/git-secrets/README.rst

 ``--aws-provider``
     Secret provider that outputs credentials found in an INI file.
-You can optionally provide the path to an ini file.
+You can optionally provide the path to an INI file.

 Options for ``--install``